YeonSphere/Nexus/README.md

 The repository is structured as follows:

-- `src`: Contains the source code for the current Nexus Browser implementation.
+- `src`: Contains the source code for the Nexus Browser implementation.
-- `docs`: Documentation for the project.
-- `tests`: Contains test files for the current implementation.
+- `dist`: Contains the compiled JavaScript files.
 - `resources`: Contains various resource files used by the browser.
-- `scripts`: Utility scripts for development and deployment.
-- `ui`: Contains the user interface code for the current implementation.
+- `webpack.renderer.config.js`: Webpack configuration for the renderer process.
+- `package.json`: Defines the project dependencies and scripts.
+- `tsconfig.json`: TypeScript configuration file.
-- `extensions`: Directory for browser extensions.
+- `.eslintrc`: ESLint configuration for code linting.
-- `templates`: HTML templates for browser pages.
 - `LICENSE`: Contains the license agreement for the Nexus Browser.
 - `README.md`: This file, containing project information.

 ## Building

-Please refer to the building instructions in the main project directory for the current implementation.
+To build Nexus Browser:

+1. Ensure you have Node.js and npm installed.
+2. Clone the repository: `git clone https://github.com/YeonSphere/Nexus.git`
+3. Navigate to the project directory: `cd Nexus`
+4. Install dependencies: `npm install`
+5. Build the project: `npm run build`

 ## Contributing and Usage